Warship Wednesday, June 12, 2019: The End of l’Ancien Régime, Beginning of Another

 Tasked with coastal defense, Courbet was moved to Cherbourg on the English Channel in May 1940.
 From there, she engaged German aircraft poking their nose over the harbor and helped support the withdrawal from the beaches of Dunkirk.
 Later, as the German Army broke through and swept towards Paris, Courbet fired on advancing Boche columns of Rommel’s 7.
 Panzerdivision outside of Cherbourg before she raised steam and headed across the Channel to Portsmouth on June 19/20.
 Her sister Paris, damaged by German bombs, likewise left Brest for Plymouth, England at about the same time.

-With France officially dropping out of WWII and the Third Republic voting to give full powers to Philippe Petain, the elderly battleships Paris and Courbet were seized and disarmed at their British moorings by Royal Marines on order of Churchill on 3 July as part of Operation Catapult.
+With France officially dropping out of WWII and the Third Republic voting to give full powers to Philippe Petain, the elderly battleships Paris and Courbet were seized and disarmed at their British moorings by Royal Marines on the order of Churchill on 3 July as part of Operation Catapult.

 On 18 July 1940, De Gaulle addressed France, and Frenchmen everywhere, with his famous “Report to me” speech in which he specifically mentioned French sailors. (“J’invite les chefs, les soldats, les marins, les aviateurs des forces françaises de terre, de mer, de l’air, où qu’ils se trouvent actuellement, à se mettre en rapport avec moi.”)